stablecog/mixpanel-to-posthog/README.md

 The best way we found to migrate data is to do the following.

+1. Import events (see below)
-1. In Mixpanel UI, export all users and columns as CSV
+2. In Mixpanel UI, export all users and columns as CSV
-2. Import the users (see below)
+3. Import the users (see below)

-3. Import events (see below)
+## (Step 1) Import Events

+Just run without any parameters:

+`./mixpanel-to-posthog` or `./mixpanel-to-posthog.exe` if using windows.

-## Import Users
+## (Step 2) Import Users

 The mixpanel Web UI allows exporting users as csv format.
 Select all columns, all users, get a .csv file.

 Run `./mixpanel-to-posthog -users-csv-file /path/to/users-export.csv` to load all users into mixpanel

-## Import Events

-Just run without any parameters:

-`./mixpanel-to-posthog` or `./mixpanel-to-posthog.exe` if using windows.

 ## Check us out